Ganta: Healthcare

-American Methodist missionary and physician George Way Harley began working in Ganta in October 1925, where he established a new hospital, dispensary, church, school, and a number of residences.
+American Methodist missionary and physician George Way Harley began working in Ganta in October 1925, where he established a new hospital, dispensary, church, school, and several residences.
 He found a leper colony there at the time, and established a new Mission in Ganta in 1926.
-Ganta Hospital serves 450,000 people in Nimba County and surrounding areas. as of 2008 it had 32 beds, with the expectation to grow to 50.
+Ganta Hospital serves 450,000 people in Nimba County and surrounding areas.
+As of 2008 it had 32 beds, with the expectation to grow to 50.

 In September 2014, it was reported that two female victims of the Ebola virus in Ganta, Dorris Quoi and Ma Kebeh, had been "resurrected".